fagun18/Fagun_with_bugs/README.md

 ## Introduction 🚀

-In the ever-evolving landscape of cybersecurity, network scanning is a critical first step towards ensuring the integrity of networked systems.
+In the ever-evolving landscape of cybersecurity, network scanning is a critical first step toward ensuring the integrity of networked systems.
 Fagun with Bugs simplifies this process by offering an intuitive interface enriched with advanced scanning options that cater to the most intricate of requirements. 🛡️🖥️

 ## Key Features 🛠️